Getting email via your website

-Abbeydale website hosting provides email addresses on your website's domain so you can have an email address like 'joe@mydomain.co.uk'.
-This page shows how to setup Windows Live Mail to send and receive email from your website email addresses.
+Abbeydale website hosting provides email addresses based on your website's domain name, eg. joe@mydomain.com.
+This page tells you how to configure Windows Live Mail to send and receive email via your website's email addresses.

-Windows Live Mail is the usual email program for Windows 7 and Windows Vista and has replaced Outlook Express.
+Windows Live Mail is the preferred consumer email program for Windows 7 and 8 and has replaced Outlook Express.

 Unfortunately Windows Live Mail isn't installed by default, you have to go to Windows Live Essentials to download and install it.
 The remainder of this article assumes you have already installed Windows Live Mail.